papyri/site-docs/checklist.md

  * IX, ed.
 J. Schwartz et ses élèves.
 1985-1989.
 Issued in fascicles 1, 2, 3, 4, and 5.
 (Publications IX).
 Nos.
 801—900.
 [BNU]

 ### P.Stras.Dem.
-= Die demotischen Papyrus der Strassburger Bibliothek, ed.
+= _Die demotischen Papyrus der Strassburger Bibliothek_, ed.
 W. Spiegelberg.
 Strassburg 1902.
 31 Demotic texts and 1 Greek text (p.
 46) not numbered serially.
 No index but there is a table of contents on p.
 51. Separate portfolio of plates.